 Choose a spot in the home where you can put a small desk or workstation, and try to keep it clear of household clutter.
 This helps establish a work mindset, which is really important as you prepare to make money from home.

-A good routine is essential to keeping all together an not losing your mind.
+A good routine is essential to keeping it all together and not losing your mind.
 A lot of your routine will depend on the age of your kids and your current life situation.

 For instance, since I have four children (including a toddler) and I’m homeschooling, I know that I will get little to no work done between about 8a – 1p.
 So, I get up at 5:30 and work for at least an hour before my children get up.
 I then focus on the kids and household stuff, and work again in the afternoon when my little guy naps.

-Admittedly, I’m only working part time right now, but as a freelancer that works out great for me.
+Admittedly, I’m only working part-time right now, but as a freelancer that works out great for me.
 I’m able to fit my work in on my own schedule.
-Using a routine and figuring out what realistically works best for your own situation can help you if you’re unsure of which career path to follow.
+Using a routine and figuring out what really works best for your own situation can help you if you’re unsure of which career path to follow.

-Tips to Successfully Be a Work at Home Mom
+Tips to Be a Successful Work at Home Mom

 It will probably take you a little bit to find your groove as a work at home mom.
 Here are some tips to help ease the process: